CultivateHQ/cultivateHQ.com/source/posts/2016-09-19-lean-ux-in-the-enterprise-is-hard.html.md

 ## OK, enough of the problems, how can we fix it?

-In the next blog posts (coming soon), I'll talk about some of the things I think we can do to help get things working.
+In the next [blog post](/posts/lean-ux-focus-on-outcomes/)(s), I'll talk about some of the things I think we can do to help get things working.